December 16, 2025

 Phonak Durability

-Phonak emphasizes durability in their hearing aids, making them ideal for active users who need reliable performance in various conditions, from sports to moist environments.
+Phonak emphasizes durability in their hearing aids, which is why they're ideal for active users who do sports or frequent moist environments.

 And the Winner Is...